bennguyen99/TOKI-Accommodation-Performance-Analysis-2024-2025/README.md

 # Clarified Questions & Caveats
 ## Clarified Questions
 This section includes all the clarification questions discussed with TOKI’s representative to ensure a clear understanding of the dataset and its context.
-  * Q: The `ID` column has a lot of records where the same ID has mismatched guest names.
+  * _**Q:**_ The `ID` column has a lot of records where the same ID has mismatched guest names.
 Do duplicated ID records belong to the same guest group or not?
 If the duplicated IDs belong to one guest group, can we conclude that these customers are "Gia đình/Nhóm bạn" (Friend Groups/Family) segment?
---> A: Yes.
+    * _**A:**_ Yes.
 Each ID represents a booking/reservation, and IDs with duplicated values belong to a group of friends or a family.
-  * Q: What do the blank values in the `Công ty` (Company) column mean?
+  * _**Q:**_ What do the blank values in the `Công ty` (Company) column mean?
---> A: Blank values and EZCloud values indicate bookings made through the Direct Channel
+    * _**A:**_ Blank values and EZCloud values indicate bookings made through the Direct Channel
-  * Q: What does the `NL/TE` column mean?
+  * _**Q:**_ What does the `NL/TE` column mean?
---> It stands for "Người lớn/Trẻ em" (Adults/Children)
+    * _**A:**_ It stands for "Người lớn/Trẻ em" (Adults/Children)
-  * Q: The "Ghi chú" column contains chunks of text, with various info such as "Tax", "OTA Commission", "Remittance Amount", "Additional Charge", and "Payment Status", which of these should be kept?
+  * _**Q:**_ The "Ghi chú" column contains chunks of text, with various info such as "Tax", "OTA Commission", "Remittance Amount", "Additional Charge", and "Payment Status", which of these should be kept?
---> A: Discard all information related to "Tax", "Payment Status", and "OTA Commission".
+    * _**A:**_ Discard all information related to "Tax", "Payment Status", and "OTA Commission".
 Extract the "Remittance Amount" values, as these are the net revenue from Expedia and Airbnb, as well as the "Additional Charge".
 Booking.com is the only OTA that has commission excluded in the `Giá phòng` (Price) column.
 Booking.com retains 15% value of each booking.
 ## Caveats
   * The `Ngày sinh` (Date of Birth), "Địa chỉ" (Address) and "Hộ chiếu" (Passport) columns have over 80% null values, limiting the customer analysis process
   * The "Giới tính" (Gender) column was left out of the analysis due to questionable reliability.
 Lots of customers with girly names are dubbed "Male"